vicmeow/codesandbox-vuepress/guide/README.md

 }
 ```

-As an example, we have added a `pageClass` of `custom-page-class` to this page and targeted this code block with a language of `example`:
+As an example, we have added a `pageClass` of `custom-page-class` to this page and targeted this code block that has a language of `example` with the styles from above:

 ```example
 A code block with a custom language targeted with a custom page class.